 Disbursements can occur in various forms, and understanding these can help you manage your finances better.
 Here are some common types:

-- Salaries and Wages: Payments made to employees for their work.
+- Salaries and Wages: Payments made to employees for their work, including regular pay, overtime, bonuses, and commissions.

-- Grants and Scholarships: Financial aid given to individuals or organizations.
+- Grants and Scholarships: Financial aid or program funds paid to individuals, students, nonprofits, or partner organizations

 Common Types of Reimbursements

-Reimbursements are typically related to expenses incurred by individuals on behalf of a company or organization.
+Reimbursements typically cover expenses incurred by individuals on behalf of a company or organization.
 Here are some common types:

 - Direct Reimbursement: You pay for an expense and then get paid back.